How to adopt

 Thank you so much for your interest in adopting a cat/kitten from Nine Lives!
 In order to match you up with the most appropriate kitty candidates, we would appreciate it if you could fill in the following form.

 If you would like a cat’s companionship, but cannot commit to providing a long-term home, then our fostering programme is an equally wonderful way to help!
 We always need temporary homes for cats or kittens while we try and find them a permanent home.
 Equally, we often need a safe environment where cats can get a couple of days rest and recuperation after or whilst receiving treatment.
+The following video may answer some of your concerns about fostering a cat or kitten.

-Please contact us at email@example.com if you are interested in fostering a cat or kitten in need of a temporary home.
+Please contact us at firstname.lastname@example.org if you are interested in fostering a cat or kitten in need of a temporary home.
+Or use this button to fill out our Foster Meow Form:

 Bringing your cat home